docknetwork/crypto-wasm-ts/README.md

 You might notice some public parameters are huge and also the statements involving them take noticeable time to create.
-Eg, `snarkProvingKey`, `snarkVerifyingKey`, `saverEk` are huge and thus creating `Statement.saverProver`, `Statement.saverVerifier`, `Statement.boundCheckprover` and `Statement.boundCheckVerifier` take some time to create.
+Eg, `snarkProvingKey`, `snarkVerifyingKey`, `saverEk` are huge and thus creating `Statement.saverProver`, `Statement.saverVerifier`, `Statement.boundCheckLegoProver` and `Statement.boundCheckLegoVerifier` take some time to create.
 This becomes a bigger problem when several messages need to be encrypted for the same decryptor or bounds over several messages need to be proved.
 To solve this, the public parameters don't need to be passed directly to the `Statement`s.
 They can be wrapped in a `SetupParam` and then a reference to them is passed as an argument in place of the parameter itself to the `Statement`.
 See the snippet